enupal/docs/docs/stripe-payments/cart/api-endpoints.md

 :::

 ::: warning
-The Cart API accepts One-Time items and Recurring (subscription) items at the same cart session, however, if you're adding more than one recurring item, all the intervals and the currencies should be the same
+The Cart API accepts One-Time items and Recurring (subscription) items at the same cart session, however, if you're adding more than one recurring item, all the intervals, and currencies should be the same
 :::

 ## POST /enupal-stripe/cart/add